opengl-tutorials/ogl/beginners-tutorials/tutorial-3-matrices/index.markdown

 glm::vec4 myVector(10.0f, 10.0f, 10.0f, 0.0f);
 glm::vec4 transformedVector = myMatrix * myVector; // guess the result
 {% endhighlight%}

-**In GLSL : **
+**In GLSL :**
 {% highlight glsl linenos %}
 vec4 transformedVector = myMatrix * myVector;
 {% endhighlight%}
-Well, in fact, you almost never do this.
+Well, in fact, you almost never do this in GLSL.
 Most of the time, you use glm::translate() in C++ to compute your matrix, send it to GLSL, and do only the multiplication :

 ## The Identity matrix